 Don Barger, director of NPCA’s Southeast Regional Office, agrees.
 “The bombings of Hiroshima and Nagasaki were nightmares of human experience; they also ended World War II and probably saved thousands of other lives.
 The death and human suffering as a result of the explosions was so unspeakable that the weapons have not been used since.
 The entire structure of our thinking, our politics, and our global societal interactions was irrevocably altered by the Manhattan Project,” explains Barger.
 “If Congress approves this park, the Park Service can help generations of world citizens understand and learn from the significance of that turning point in world history.”

 For more on the proposed park and its history, visit the Atomic Heritage Foundation.
-For more details on the three different sites or to help plan a visit, you can also check out the Atomic Heritage Foundation’s informative guidebooks.

 About the author